There are plenty of reasons to wait until you turn 70 to start claiming your full Social Security benefit.

 According to many financial experts, you should plan on needing 70% to 75% of your current income to maintain a similar quality of life in retirement.

-This amount is based on the general idea that you should have fewer expenses once you’re retired.
-For instance, you’ll have fewer dependents, your mortgage might be paid off, and you won’t need to spend the same amount on transportation costs getting to and from work.
+This amount is based on the idea that you should have fewer expenses once you’re retired.
+For instance, you’ll have fewer dependents, your mortgage might be paid off, and you won’t need to spend the same on transportation getting to and from work.

 You’re a frugal spender